POSITION: Chemistry Librarian

 Please note that due to the tenure accruing nature of this faculty position, only applicants with current permanent eligibility for employment in the United States will be considered.

 Please submit application materials via e-mail.
-Send, as attachments (MS-Word format preferred), a cover letter detailing your interest in and qualifications for this position; a written statement regarding your current or future research interests (250 words); your current resume and a list of three references.
+Send, as attachments (MS-Word format preferred), a cover letter detailing your interest in and qualifications for this position; a written statement regarding how technological advances and web based applications used in information sharing are changing science, particularly chemistry (250 words); your current resume and a list of three references.
 Include address, telephone and email information for references.
-Apply by December 8, 2008 (applications will be reviewed as received).
-Send all required application materials to Bonnie J. Smith, Smathers Libraries Human Resources Office, at: email@example.com.
+Apply by July 31, 2009 (applications will be reviewed as received).
+Send all required application materials to Bonnie J. Smith, Smathers Libraries Human Resources Office, at: firstname.lastname@example.org.

-Please note that candidates selected for onsite interviews will be required to give a public presentation reflecting their current or future research interests.
+Please note that candidates selected for onsite interviews will be required to give a 20 minute public presentation expanding upon their application essay.